salesforce-ux/theo/README.md

 type TransformOptions = {
-  // If no "type" is specified, values will not be transformed
+  // If no "type" is specified, values will not be transformed type?: string,
-  type: ?string,
   // Path to a token file
   // or just a filename if using the "data" option
   file: string,
-  // Pass in a data string insead of reading from a file
+  // Pass in a data string instead of reading from a file data?: string
-  data: ?string
 }

 type FormatOptions = {